The Old Fisherman's Cottage

 Bed linen and towels are INCLUDED.
-The first £10 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
-Heating is by electric space heaters, underfloor heating (downstairs en suite only) and open fire (starter pack INCLUDED).
-A maximum of 2 dogs are welcome at an additional charge (2 medium, 2 small).
+Electricity is INCLUDED.
+Heating is by electric panel heaters (INCLUDED) and open fire (starter pack INCLUDED).
+WiFi is INCLUDED (subject to a fair usage policy).
+A maximum of 2 pets are welcome at an additional charge (1 large dog, 1 medium dog, 2 small dogs, 1 cat).
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).

 From 22/10/2021 to 25/10/2021